Charlotte vs. Rice NCAA Football Odds, Plays and Insights | November 6, 2021

 Rice Stats and Trends

-- The Owls have covered the spread once this year when underdogs by 6 points or more (in five chances).
+- The Owls have been underdogs by 6 points or more five times this year and covered the spread once.

-- Rice's games this season have gone over the point total in 62.5% of its opportunities (five times in eight games with a set point total).
+- Rice has gone over the point total in 62.5% of its opportunities this season (five times over eight games with a set point total).

-- Rice is 1-1 against the spread and 2-0 overall in games when it records more than 29.6 points.
+- Rice is 1-1 against the spread and 2-0 overall in games when it scores more than 29.6 points.

 - The Owls have turned the ball over 14 times this season, four more turnovers than the 49ers have forced (10).